High-Flyers/mapper/README.md

 1. Create a virtual environment for example with conda, then install dependencies:
    `pip install -r requirements.txt`
-   Be careful, scripts need openCV build with gstreamer you may need to build it by yourself and install in created enviroment!
+   Be careful, scripts need OpenCV build with GStreamer you may need to build it by yourself and install in created enviroment!

 2. Edit a config in `config/` to match camera and network settings.
 3. Run the capture script (see `georef_capture.py`) to start streaming and saving frames.